 But that said, don’t ever forget the retro Rubik Cube for a rainy day.
 It’s been as successful as it has for a reason… it’s amazing!
 For younger kids, there’s the 2x2x2 Rubik Cube Puzzle and for older kids, there’s the Original Rubik’s Cube.
 Also, if you have the room, you might want to think about packing the even more retro board games like Connect 4, Scrabble, Snakes and Ladders and Cards.
 With all of this, it really couldn’t be easier to deal with hours of rain and gloomy weather!

 Collect Free Books

 One of the things we rate very highly is the digital reader.
-In these gadgets you can store your entire digital book collection and a heap of FREE books made available from authors who just want to get their work out there.
-In fact you can store enough books to keep any bookworm busy during bad weather.
+With these gadgets, you can store your entire digital book collection and a heap of FREE books made available from authors who just want to get their work out there.
+In fact, you can store enough books to keep any bookworm busy during bad weather.
 You could even try out the kids novel Beach Potato from Sarah, the Creator and Writer of Inspired Camping.

 This really is an amazing digital age!
 You can go for the Kindle, iPad, Nook or any other digital reader.
 If you haven’t used one before then we would really recommend you get one for your next camping trip with the kids.
 It’s worth getting even if it only comes out for the holidays as it saves packing all those books.
 The biggest bonus is when it’s time for ‘lights out’ you can carry on reading your favourite novel without disturbing anyone… with only the hoot of the owl for company!

 Rainy day entertainment for the kids definitely means happy camping!